Where do you start when it comes to tuning in to people around you and achieving meaningful things?

-Can 12-17 year old think critically, organize their thoughts and articulate meaningfully?
-I think the answer is resounding yes, too.
-They absorb it all like a sponge.
-They have drive to make things happen given the right structure.
-Critical thinking is such an integral part of a kid in the middle school or high school.
+I think the answer is resounding yes, too; they absorb it all like a sponge.
+The teenagers have the drive to make things happen when supported by a consistent structure.
+Critical thinking is such an integral part of a kid in middle school or high school.
 It’s only natural for them to apply those skills to communication once they understand it.

 What an opportunity for me to be in front of abundant creativity and boundless positive energy of youth.

 It is a magical, priceless experience that draws me back to it over and over.